safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 ---

 <br>**1) Connect to Server**
-<br>To log in to the FMEserver interface either select the Web Interface option from the start menu or - in your web browser - enter the address of your FME Server.
+<br>To log in to the FME Server web interface either select the Web Interface option from the start menu or - in your web browser - enter the address of your FME Server.

 ---